piyush0101/piyush0101.github.com/_posts/2014-03-04-never-block-the-ui.md

      (run []
           (.setText text-field "Hello World")))))
 {% endhighlight %}

+Same philosophy applies to Android, iOS and possibly other platforms.
+Create worker threads to do the computations and then update your components with data on the UI thread.
+Android has a `runOnUIThread` method on the `Activity` class that queues actions on the UI thread.

 Here's a simple Swing [application][nonblocking-swing] that follows much of what I have said.